rubyworks/indexer/qed/spec/07_summary.md

     spec.summary = "Convenient Way to Say Hello"

-The `summary` value MUST have only one line of text.
+The `summary` value will have all newline and multiple space characters removed.

+    spec.summary = "not\none\t  line"
+    spec.summary.assert == "not one line"

+The summary can be assigned only object's that responds to #to_str.

-    expect DotRuby::InvalidMetaspec do
+    expect DotRuby::ValidationError do
-      spec.summary = "not\none\nline"
+      spec.summary = :even_a_symbol
     end

-The summary can be assigned with any object that responds to #to_s.

-    spec.summary = :even_a_symbol

 TODO: Should a summary have a size limit?